-At December 31, 2020, the tax years 2017 and forward are subject to examination by the IRS, and the tax years 2016 and forward are subject to examination by the various state taxing jurisdictions in which the Company is subject to tax.
-Currently, income tax audits are occurring in the state of New York and Illinois.
+In 2018, the Company closed an audit by the Internal Revenue Service ("IRS") for the year ended December 31, 2015.
+No assessment was made by the IRS as a result of this audit.
+At December 31, 2019, the tax years 2016 and forward are subject to examination by the IRS, and the tax years 2015 and forward are subject to examination by the various state taxing jurisdictions in which the Company is subject to tax.